MileHacker Logo

 • Summer (June-August): Warm to hot, peak tourist season.
 Good for the coast and outdoor sites.

-• Autumn (September-October): Pleasant, fewer crowds, still warm enough for some outdoor activities.
+• Autumn (September-October): Pleasant, fewer crowds, still warm enough for particular outdoor activities.

 • Winter (November-March): Colder, a few coastal attractions might be closed, but museums remain open.